AnyBlok/anyblok_wms_base/README.rst

 These are base Bloks to build Warehouse Management and Logistics applications with AnyBlok.

-For the time being, this software is in its embryonic stage of development.
+For the time being, this software is in early stage of development.

 AnyBlok / WMS Base is released under the terms of the `Mozilla Public License`.

-See the `latest documentation <https://doc.anyblok-wms-base.anyblok.org/>`_
+See the `latest documentation <http://doc.anyblok-wms-base.anyblok.org/>`_